Emotional Eating during the Holidays and beyond:

 Try eating mindfully by savoring the sight, smell, texture, and color of the food.
 Think about the connection to the outside world, the taste and feel of the food as you eat it slowly.
 Stop eating when you are satisfied, even if you haven’t finished what is on your plate.
 You can put it away and eat it later when you are hungry again,

-Work to understand the connection between emotions and eating, to help you succeed in maintaining a healthy weight.
+Work to understand the connection between emotions and eating, to help you succeed in maintaining healthy habits and a healthy weight.

 Blog #9 by Mary B. Knutson of Health Vista, Inc.